moduleland/home_website/README.md

 ## Welcome to land

-If you are looking for a package manager with CLI and complete integration with all your github repositories, their respective releases and a complete deployment of new ones without doing anything boilerplating like `npm publish`, this is your land.
+If you are looking for a package manager with CLI and complete integration with all your github repositories, their respective releases and a complete deployment of new ones without doing boilerplating like `npm publish`, this is your land.

 This is like npm, but __deno__ right.